 - Year 11 – College day for students is Friday

-These days are option days so students do not miss any core subjects at school.
+These are half days and are scheduled to ensure students do not miss any core subjects at school.
 The courses run over two years and the day will remain the same for both years.

-City College Courses for 14 to 16 years.
+Greater Metropolitan College Brighton (GBMET) Courses for 14 to 16 years.

 - Construction Level 1

 Plumpton College Courses for 14 to 16 years also available for specific students by arrangement.